-resistance of the cladding metal against intergranular corrosion where such test has not been carried out on the initial material;
+resistance of the cladding metal against intergranular corrosion;

-test for determining the base material Z-properties where such test has not been carried out on the initial material;
+test for determining the base material Z-properties;

-test for determining the base material cold and crack resistance of the base layer where such tests have not been carried out on the initial material.
+test for determining the base material crack resistance.

 3.17.4.1.1 Strength in tensile test on the full thickness clad plates.

 The tensile test on the full thickness clad plate test specimens shall be performed for determining the tensile strength and yield stress of clad steel.
 With the total thickness of less than 20 mm the clad plate in tensile test shall meet the following requirement: